Aloys Fleischmann (Senior): Life

 In 1905, Fleischmann married the Irish pianist Tilly Swertz, who had just graduated from the Royal Academy of Music in Munich.
 Her parents had emigrated from Dachau to Cork in 1879, where her father, Hans Conrad Swertz, became organist and choirmaster at the Catholic Cathedral of St Mary and St Anne.
-In 1906, Fleischmann was appointed to his father-in-law’s post in Cork; he worked there until 1961, when his health failed.
+In 1906, Fleischmann was appointed to his father-in-law's post in Cork; he worked there until 1961, when his health failed.

 Being a subject of Kaiser Wilhelm II, Aloys Fleischmann was declared an enemy alien by the British government during the First World War and was interned on 4 January 1916, at first in Oldcastle, County Meath and from 1918 on the Isle of Man, from where he was deported to the Weimar Republic in 1919.
 Not until September 1920 was he permitted to return to Ireland.
 In the independent Irish Free State, he took on new responsibilities in addition to his work at the cathedral.
-From 1920–58 he taught singing and piano at the seminary of the diocese of Cork, St Finbarr's College, Farranferris; from 1922–37 he was professor of harmony and choral singing at the Cork School of Music.
+From 1920 to 1958 he taught singing and piano at the seminary of the diocese of Cork, St Finbarr's College, Farranferris; from 1922 to 1937 he was professor of harmony and choral singing at the Cork School of Music.

 As a church musician and music teacher, Fleischmann had a significant impact on a number of younger Irish composers and musicians, among them Seán Ó Riada, who was a pupil in Farranferris and who dedicated his Hölderlin Songs to his former teacher in 1964.
 Among the Fleischmanns' friends were Arnold Bax, Herbert Hughes, E. J. Moeran and Frederick May.

 Fleischmann died in Cork, Ireland aged 83.
 Aloys and Tilly Fleischmann's son was the composer Aloys Fleischmann (Junior).